Prag8855/aab/content/guides/wenigermiete-review.md

 ## You only pay if it works

 [Conny](/out/conny-mietpreisbremse) tries to get your rent reduced.
-If they are successful, [they keep 5 times the amount you save each month](https://conny.de/en/rent/prices).
-If they are not successful, you pay nothing.
+If they are successful, they keep 5 times the amount you save each month.[^13] If they are not successful, you pay nothing.
 If the case goes to court, you will not pay any extra fees.

 For example, if they reduce your rent by 200€ per month, they will keep 5 × 200€, or 1,000€.